MaximeAlgosup/Moonshot-Project/documents/functional/functional.md

 - Kernel update possible via USB key.
 - Clear documentation and simplicity of the kernel update procedure.

+## Budget

+### Computer

+For the computer, the price has been defined as follows: A search for a "desktop computer" was carried out on the second-hand website [Leboncoin]([ww](https://www.leboncoin.fr/)).
+Then a maximum price limit was set at 50€.
+Then the first 10 computers with an Intel microprocessor were selected.
+The average price of these 10 computers corresponds to the reference price used to define the budget.

+So the average price of a computer used to define the budget is 30€.

+### Screen

+For the screen, the price has been defined as follows: A search for a "screen" was carried out on the second-hand website [Leboncoin]([ww](https://www.leboncoin.fr/)).
+Then a maximum price limit was set at 30€.
+Then the first 10 screens were selected.
+The average price of these 10 screens corresponds to the reference price used to define the budget.

+So the average price of a screen used to define the budget is 15€.

+### Keyboard

+For the keyboard, the price has been defined as follows: A search for a "keyboard" was carried out on the second-hand website [Leboncoin]([ww](https://www.leboncoin.fr/)).
+Then a maximum price limit was set at 20€.
+Then the first 10 keyboards were selected.
+The average price of these 10 keyboards corresponds to the reference price used to define the budget.

+So the average price of a keyboard used to define the budget is 4€.

+You can see more details in this [document](https://docs.google.com/spreadsheets/d/111yPxzFDjgGrgsK3DC9IpWPv7YG_TXEbQ3DORjWvqSk/edit?usp=sharing).

+### Joystick and buttons

+Unfortunately, it's very hard to find second-hand joysticks and buttons.
+So for our project we decided to follow the [recommendations](https://www.thegeekpub.com/278188/the-best-arcade-joystick-and-buttons) of "The geek pub arcade" site and use the following pack: [link](https://www.amazon.com/dp/B01M2X88QP/ref=sspa_dk_detail_3?psc=1&pd_rd_i=B01M2X88QP&pd_rd_w=MTBGG&content-id=amzn1.sym.386c274b-4bfe-4421-9052-a1a56db557ab&pf_rd_p=386c274b-4bfe-4421-9052-a1a56db557ab&pf_rd_r=76KQXVS8VCWWTJ7G3NVE&pd_rd_wg=opBVU&pd_rd_r=f1a9e54a-1684-43e0-b3e4-a144986e3938&s=toys-and-games&sp_csd=d2lkZ2V0TmFtZT1zcF9kZXRhaWxfdGhlbWF0aWM&smid=A3H7VB6FZ4M9FM&spLa=ZW5jcnlwdGVkUXVhbGlmaWVyPUEzMEQxREFBNDVFUjJMJmVuY3J5cHRlZElkPUEwOTYzMDA4MzdVSks2RldWNk41TSZlbmNyeXB0ZWRBZElkPUEwNDU1MzU5T1BLVjU3RkNLNE1XJndpZGdldE5hbWU9c3BfZGV0YWlsX3RoZW1hdGljJmFjdGlvbj1jbGlja1JlZGlyZWN0JmRvTm90TG9nQ2xpY2s9dHJ1ZQ==).
+This pack contains 1 joystick and 10 buttons with the required features for 24.24€.

 ## Period planning